pwilmart/Metaplastic-BC_PXD014414/README.md

 Last, but not least, are the matches that did not have defined delta masses (outside of the 0-Da or the 1-Da windows).
 It was not obvious in the delta-mass histograms above that there was any excess of target matches compared to decoy matches outside of the 0-Da or 1-Da regions.
 However, we see that there are clearly high-scoring target matches that can be recovered.
 The sensitivity to recover these peptides is not great, but every little bit helps.
 Only the 3+ peptides are shown for the "outside" matches.
 The 2+ and 4+ peptides are similar.

 ---

+There were 266,723 scans that passed the filtering thresholds.
+The publication reported 251,305 "peptides" (probably PSMs).
+The PAW processing had about 6% more identified PSMs.
+Further comparisons break down due to different protein inference choices.
+The PAW protein numbers were 5,330 after basic parsimony steps at 2 peptides/protein/plex.
+The publication reported 5,798 proteins, but likely included single peptide per protein identifications.

+The publication's TMT integrator processing yielded 5,635 quantifiable proteins; however, there was considerable missing data that required imputation with their approach.
+The IRS method restricted to quantifiable proteins to those seen in each plex and that was 4,132 proteins for the PAW analysis.
+Those proteins (81% of the total number) account for 99.55% of the total intensities.
+Those 4,132 proteins only have 0.2% missing values.
+The 955 proteins not seen in all plexes (0.45% of the total intensity) have 98% of all the missing data points.

+---

+Phil Wilmarth, OHSU
+April 27, 2020